swade1987/gitops-with-kustomize/docs/kustomize-setup.md

 spec.values.allowNamespace: cert-manager
 ```

+This setup allows for faster reconciliation of `HelmRelease` manifests.

 For more information on `targetNamespace` I would recommend reading [this](https://docs.fluxcd.io/projects/helm-operator/en/1.0.0-rc9/references/helmrelease-custom-resource.html#helmrelease-custom-resource).

-This setup allows for faster reconciliation of `HelmRelease` manifests.`